 Ehab said we should stop for tea, and that is what we did.
 I was excited, if you can imagine that.
 We sat out on sidewalk chairs and the three of us -myself, Ehab and our driver chatted about life, cultures, and commonality.
 As for my tea, I drank mine plain red but watched the guys put spoonfuls of white sugar into their tea.
 Apparently, that is how you drink it but I kept mine as is.
 So much for trying to do what the locals do!

 Special thanks to Ehab Mehana who answered all my questions, guided me through the Old Islamic Quarter and put up with all my selfie taking!

 Watered Down Coffee on EgyptAir

 I suppose this could be in Cairo, as we were flying back from an adventurous trip in Luxor.
 We had a morning flight, I needed coffee badly, and this was it.
 Watered down black coffee that was served in a plastic blue cup.
 Beggars cannot be choosers, I suppose.

 I was very lucky that I did not spill it on my white shirt!

 Last Dinner at the Revolving Restaurant

-It was our last dinner together after a couple of weeks exploring Egypt and my longtime friends and I wanted to celebrate with a fine dining experience.
+It was our last dinner together after a couple of weeks exploring Egypt, and my longtime friends and I wanted to celebrate with a fine dining experience.
 Fortunately we were staying at one of Cairo’s most luxurious hotels, the Grand Nile Tower.
-The hotel is located in the heart of Cairo and it over looks the Nile River.
-Inside the Grand Nile Tower we found delicious places to eat including the Revolving Restaurant, which is where we had our last dinner together.
+The hotel is located in the heart of Cairo, and it over looks the Nile River.
+Inside the Grand Nile Tower we found delicious places to eat, including the Revolving Restaurant.

 For my full food blog and descriptions, plus restaurant review -👩🏻💻➡ Grand Nile Tower Resort’s Revolving Restaurant – Cairo, Egypt